automationiberia/superadmin/README.md

 To manage it, it has been proposed the use of variables to hook up where the execution is being done and to determine which is the active site:

   - __**Environment variable in the Execution Environment**__: which is used to determine where the execution has been carried out.
 As we are working with containers, this variable will be immutable allows us to anchor that variable to the site from where execution is performed.
   - __**Variable to determine which is the active site**__: This variable can be obtained from several places.
-In above the diagram, it is described two scenarios that have been tested.
+In the diagram above, it is described two scenarios that have been tested.
+The objects where this variable could be added are:
     - __Controller Objects__: In this scenario, the variable will be retrieve from the git repository in the superadmin organization, so a team with superpowers will control which will be the active site.
-The objects where this variable could be added are:
     - __Inventory__: The variable could be added in the Inventory and permissions can be given to the organizations that will consume the CasC.
     - __Settings__: It is possible to add it in the Extra vars of the jobs in the settings, to have it globally and to be used by all organizations.
     - __Load Balancer Header__: As a key element of the AAP  active/passive architecture and as a third actor of the equation APP arch = (Automation Controller + git repository + LB), it makes sense to add the value of that variable as header in the Load Balancer configuration to reduce the single point of failures and steps in case of maintenance or Disaster Recovery actions, where it should be redirected requests to switch sites and another step is added  which is set the header with the value of the active site.
 To get the value it is done it in the corresponding flow playbooks to change the behavior when apply/modify/delete Controller's objects.